pradosth0/QRT_Data_Challenge_2025/README.md

-# Submission for the QRT date challenge 2025
+# Submission for the QRT data challenge 2025
 ## Overview

 This project implements a model evaluation framework for a financial data challenge.